These handmade Christmas soap recipes are fun and festive! They make wonderful handmade gifts, and are sure to delight your holiday house guests!

 That red and white swirl is just perfect, and this tutorial walks you right through getting that luscious candy cane look!

 Hot Process Handmade Christmas Soap Recipes

 This recipe is amazing.
-It’s one of those recipes that you’ll almost certainly find yourself making even in summer, just because it smells so heavenly, and it’s such a joy to wash with.
-I could honestly alternate between this recipe, and Heidi’s “Peaceful Warrior” soap all year, because they’re both just so lovely.
+It's one of those recipes that you'll almost certainly find yourself making even in summer, just because it smells so heavenly, and it's such a joy to wash with.
+I could honestly alternate between this recipe, and Heidi's "Peaceful Warrior" soap all year, because they're both just decadent and wonderful.